joonsunn/my-VM-setup/my-VM-setup.md

 The `diskYsZ` referred is something that looks like `disk1s0`.

 The point to press `Escape` is when the TianaCore screen appears.
 Pressing `Esc` here enters the 'bios' of the VM.

+### Proxmox

+On adding second drives to the computer to be added to be recognised by Proxmox: <https://forum.proxmox.com/threads/how-to-mount-second-partition-or-disk.13215/>